parzonka/schemist/README.md

 ## Roadmap

+- Scaffolding
-- hooks for services
+- Hooks for commands
-- schema-based commands and command handlers
+- Schema-based commands and command handlers
-- optimistic locking
+- Optimistic locking
-- auditing
+- Auditing
-- add tests not depending on running server and Postgres
+- Add tests not depending on running server and Postgres

-## How To
+## How To...

 ### Remove Stacktraces from ResponseStatusException